FE News Update - 5 March 2019

 League tables to rank ‘best apprenticeship’ employer

 To coincide with this week’s 12th National Apprenticeship Week (March 4-8), education secretary Damian Hinds has announced the government is developing a national league table of employers that are making the biggest efforts to promote apprenticeships, TES reports.
-The scheme will include a top 100 ‘league table’ of large employers and a top 50 equivalent for small and medium size businesses, both of which will be published annually and selected by an independent judging panel.
-A special quality mark will be awarded to employers running high quality apprenticeship schemes.
+The scheme will include a top 100 ‘league table’ of large employers and a top 50 equivalent for small and medium-sized businesses, both of which will be published annually and selected by an independent judging panel.
+A special quality mark will be awarded to employers running high-quality apprenticeship schemes.
 National Apprenticeship Week itself is an annual focus on encouraging more employers and school-leavers/existing employees to offer apprenticeships and start or build on careers.
 It promotes and celebrates apprenticeships ranging from level 2 (GCSE equivalent) to levels 6 and 7 (first and postgraduate degree) and is being marked by a host of college open days, factory visits and other special events across the country.

 Scotland launches apprentice network for schools